pirkkahuhtala/agile-guidelines/README.md

     - List user stories
         - Tasks underneath them
             - In Github you can list tasks to do with checkboxes
+        - Split user story for frontend and backend
     - List bugs
     - Other things to do
 - Have an "icebox"